MengyangPu/EDTER/README.md

 ### 1.3 Initial weights
 If you are unable to download due to network reasons, you can download the initial weights from [here](https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-vitjx/jx_vit_base_p16_384-83fb41ba.pth)(VIT-base-p16) and [here](https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-vitjx/jx_vit_large_p16_384-b3be5167.pth)(VIT-large-p16).<br/>
-The two .pth files of initial weights should be placed in the [folder](https://github.com/MengyangPu/EDTER/tree/main/pretrain).
+The two .pth files of initial weights should be placed in the folder -- [./pretrain](https://github.com/MengyangPu/EDTER/tree/main/pretrain).
 ```
 |-- EDTER
     |-- pretrain